Author, Andrew Gibson

 The point is getting a good exchange rate can make a big financial difference to you.

-Money transfer companies exist to undercut the banks.
+Money transfer companies can do the same job but undercut the charges of banks.

 And depending on who you choose, they can also assist you with the set-up, guide you on rates and track your money from start to finish.